 Now maybe you have an area that looks like the following photo, but you smell musty odors or generally have a sense of poor health when you are in this area.
 We call this a compliant room.

 This photo shows a basement that was recently refinished before listing the property for sale.
 Air testing was performed and elevated levels of spores were detected.
-The following is what we found as we starting removing the new Sheetrock:
+The following is what we found as we started removing the new Sheetrock:

-If there are no government established mold standards, what do people follow?
+If there are no government-established mold standards, what do people follow?

 Perform an evaluation for the presence of opportunistic types of molds.
-These so called opportunistic molds (marker) fungi, are frequently found on water damaged building materials.
-Their presence can point to a long term moisture issue.
+These so-called opportunistic molds (marker) fungi are frequently found on water-damaged building materials.
+Their presence can point to a long-term moisture issue.
 These fungi include Aspergillus and Penicillium species, Acremonium, Sporobolomyces, Stachybotrys chartarum, Memnoniella echinata, Tritirachium oryzae, Ulocladium botrytis, chartarum, Cladosporium, and Chaetomium.
 These are molds that are not typically recovered in the outside air, so when they are found outside, they are in generally low levels.
 Conversely when they are found indoors these molds typically point to an indoor water issue.

 How do you compare (interpret) the sampling data from mold spore trap air samples?